-Mitigating the global malnutrition crisis, with a focus on adolescenceJune 12th, 2014 in Health /
+Mitigating the global malnutrition crisis, with a focus on adolescenceJune 12, 2014 in Medicine & Health / Health

 The period between conception and a child's 2nd birthday (the first 1,000 days) is a particularly critical time for health interventions.
 However, there are other key, but neglected, tipping points along the lifecycle when it comes to health, and particularly nutrition.